sensel/morph-docs/docs/api.md

 #### Content Bitmask

-The Content Bitmask is used to enable or disable reporting of the five (5) parameters in Frame Data: Force Array, Labels Array, Accelerometer Data, Lost Frame Count.
+The Content Bitmask is used to enable or disable reporting of the five (5) parameters in Frame Data: Contacts, Force Array, Labels Array, Accelerometer Data, and Lost Frame Count.
 Set the byte value according to the parameters needed.
 For example, a value of “12” (01100) would report Labels Array and Accelerometer Data.

 ### Contact Data